NanoComp/meep/doc/docs/Python_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The axis perpendicular to the prism.
 Defaults to `Vector3(x=0, y=0, z=1)`.

-Here are some examples of geometric objects created using the above classes:
+These are some examples of geometric objects created using the above classes:

 ```py
 # A cylinder of infinite radius and height 0.25 pointing along the x axis,